ahf/snowflake-notes/Protocol.markdown

    Tor process?
 2. Should the client be able to specify which bridge (from a closed set) the proxy should use?
+3. Should there be some kind of heartbeat protocol to find out whether the connection is still alive?

 Related tickets:
 - https://trac.torproject.org/projects/tor/ticket/25429